Case Study: How Big is the Gap Between Male and Female Athlete Performance in Show Jumping?

 The show jumping team podium at the Tokyo Olympic Games.
 Photo © FEI/EFE/Kai Försterling

 On the other hand, women have made up at least 50% of every U.S. championship team (Olympic Games and WEG/World Championships) since 2006.
-At the Tokyo Olympic Games, two of the three U.S. team riders were women (Kraut and Jessica Springsteen)
+At the Tokyo Olympic Games, two of the three U.S. team riders were women (Kraut and Jessica Springsteen), and at the 2022 FEI World Championships in Herning (DEN), half the team was female (Lillie Keenan and Adrienne Sternlicht).

-We analyzed the results from international competition in the United States between January 2019 and April 2022 and international competition at the CSI3* level and above for the same timeframe in Europe.
-This gave us the closest comparative sample sizes: 3309 American results and 3113 European results (There are more international events in Europe than there are in the U.S.).
+We analyzed the results from international competition in the United States and Europe at the CSI3* level and above between January 2019 and February 2023.
+This gave us the closest comparative sample sizes: 3547 female athletes and 3438 male athletes were represented in this data set.

-According the Prixview data from this sample, both male and female athletes average a little more than a rail each time they enter the ring.
-For men, it’s 4.49 faults; for women, it’s only marginally more at 4.54 faults.
+According the Prixview data from this sample, both male and female athletes average a little less than 5 faults each time they enter the ring.
+For men, it’s 4.65 faults; for women, it’s only marginally more at 4.73 faults.

 Breaking down these numbers by year shows even closer averages: